 The Copa del Rey was secured with an emphatic 4-1 victory over Athletic Bilbao, before the Catalan side were crowned as champions of Europe for a third time in Rome.

-Barcelona had beaten both Lyon and Bayern Munich in the knockout stages before a dramatic and contentious semi-final victory over Chelsea, Andres Iniesta scoring a stoppage-time equaliser for the Spaniards to send Guardiola’s side through on away goals.
+Barcelona had beaten both Lyon and Bayern Munich in the knockout stages before a dramatic and contentious semi-final victory over Chelsea.
+Andres Iniesta scored a stoppage-time equaliser for the Spaniards to send Guardiola’s side through on away goals at Stamford Bridge.

 Premier League opposition awaited once more in the final as Barcelona took on holders Manchester United in the Italian capital, though it was the former who prevailed courtesy of a 2-0 victory, goals from Samuel Eto’o and Lionel Messi confirming Barcelona’s coronation as treble-winners.

-The following season saw Inter Milan succeed Barcelona as European champions as Jose Mourinho guided the Nerazzurri to Italian football’s first ever treble, a stunning season seeing the ‘Special One’ lift the Champions League for a second time.
+The following season saw Inter Milan succeed Barcelona as European champions.
+Jose Mourinho guided the Nerazzurri to Italian football’s first ever treble, in a stunning season that saw the ‘Special One’ lift the Champions League for a second time.

-Inter had dominated domestically and despite strong competition from Roma secured a fourth successive Scudetto, finishing two points clear of the capital club and beating the same side in the final of the Coppa Italia, the irrepressible Diego Milito scoring the game’s only goal.
+Inter had dominated domestically and despite strong competition from Roma secured a fourth successive Scudetto.
+Inter finished two points clear of the capital club in the title race before beating the same side in the final of the Coppa Italia, with the irrepressible Diego Milito scoring the game’s only goal.

-After years of domestic dominance it was the Champions League that Inter’s fans most craved, the club having failed to win Europe’s biggest prize since the second of consecutive titles in the mid-sixties.
+After years of domestic dominance it was the Champions League that Inter’s fans most craved, having failed to win Europe’s biggest prize since the second of consecutive titles in the mid-sixties.

-Mourinho’s side eliminated former club Chelsea in the last-16 before a routine two-legged win over CSKA Moscow, their greatest challenge coming in the form of reigning holders Barcelona and Pep Guardiola in the last four.
+Mourinho’s side eliminated former club Chelsea in the last-16 before a routine two-legged win over CSKA Moscow.
+Their greatest challenge came in the form of reigning holders Barcelona and Pep Guardiola in the last four.

-Inter produced a memorable display to take a 3-1 advantage into the second leg in Spain, before a Mourinho masterclass in the Camp Nou saw the Italian champions – who played more than an hour of the contest with 10 men – progress to the final.
+Inter produced a memorable display to take a 3-1 advantage into the second leg in Spain, before a Mourinho masterclass in the Camp Nou saw the Italian champions – who played more than an hour of the contest with 10 men after Thiago Motta’s red card – progress to the final.

 They met Bayern Munich – in pursuit of their own treble – in the final in Madrid, where Milito’s virtuoso display crowned Inter as treble-winners and European champions for the first time in 45 years.

-Bayern were thwarted at the final hurdle in their pursuit of a treble in both 1999 and 2010, but three years after that second disappointment became Germany’s first ever continental treble winners.
+Bayern were thwarted at the final hurdle in their pursuit of a treble in both 1999 and 2010, but became Germany’s first ever continental treble winners in 2012/13.